ronnietee/wealth-wise/docs/deployment/DEPLOYMENT.md

 ### Database Migration
 - On first deploy, migrations run automatically via `flask db upgrade` in build command
+- If you encounter "Multiple head revisions" error, ensure the merge migration (`merge_heads_001`) is included
 - If you need to run migrations manually later, use Render's shell or SSH

 ### Environment Variables